kzkyuta/Pozyx-Java-Library/README.md

 * You can quickly find whether there's a recognized Pozyx device using `PozyxSerial.getFirstPozyxSerialPort()`

 ## Examples

+There is an [example java application](https://github.com/kzkyuta/Pozyx-Java-Library/blob/master/pozyx_app/src/main/java/com/kzk/apps/Main.java). you can download it, and run to see how this library works.

+Also the below, there are some explanation how it works.

 * To check the Farmware Version run below

 ```java